Shopping and Local Services

 The tourist information centre is open in summer season, and has a small, but interesting museum.

-Tomintoul Highland Gamesare held on the 3rd Sunday of July - 2016 is their 175th.
+Tomintoul Highland Gamesare held on the 3rd Saturday of July.

-The pretty town ofGrantown-on-Spey is 14 miles to the north and provides larger and more varied shops including a baker, butcher, sweetshop, large co-op, hardware, bike shop and even a pet shop.
-There are riverside walks, golf, kids pottery studio and a museum.
+The pretty town ofGrantown-on-Spey is 14 miles to the north and provides larger and more varied shops including a baker, butcher, sweetshop, large co-op, hardware, bike shop and charity shop.
+There are riverside walks, golf, and a museum.
 Fuel and banks available.
 There is a public swimming pool, phone 01479870281 for up-to-date opening times.

 Aviemore is 45 minutes to the north west and is well known for its wide variety of outdoor activities.
-It has a large supermarket, comprehensive range of shops, swimming pools, museums, wildlife parks and rail links.
+It has a large supermarket, comprehensive range of shops, swimming pool, museum, wildlife park and rail links.

 If arriving into Scotland from Aberdeen airport, groceries and essentials can be collected on route to the cottage in the town of Huntly where Asda offer a 'click and collect service' (bring your own bags), or similarly Tesco in Inverurie or Huntly.

 The Glenlivet Bike Trail Centre are situated a few miles north of the cottage and provide blue and red marked mountain bike trails.
 A pdf leaflet of the area can be downloaded from their website or purchased in Tomintoul or at the Bike Centre itself for £1 They also have a cafe and rent bikes.

 The Lecht Skills Park is 10 minutes south of the cottage and during the summer months offers 2 mountain bike downhill trails, a red and a blue, both of which have chair lift access.
 It also has a bike skills park.